mateusz-meksula/flash-accounts/README.md

 }
 ```

-It is nesseccary to include the `{{ url }}` Django template tag in your custom template files, so hat emails will contain activation links or password reset links.
+It is nesseccary to include the `{{ url }}` Django template tag in your custom template files, so that emails will contain activation links or password reset links.
 Optional tags include `{{ username }}` and `{{ host }}`.

 ## **Upcoming features**